firebolt-db/godocs/docs/API-reference/index.md

 # API reference

-The Firebolt API allows you to interact programmatically with Firebolt databases, enabling query execution, data retrieval, and engine management.
+The Firebolt API allows you to interact programmatically with Firebolt databases, enabling sql execution, data retrieval, and engine management.
 API calls allow you to submit queries, retrieve results, and perform administrative tasks without using the user interface (UI).

 Firebolt provides official SDKs and drivers to simplify API interactions.
-These drivers act as an interface between your application and Firebolt, handling authentication, query submission, and result processing.
+These drivers act as an interface between your application and Firebolt, handling authentication, sql statement submission, and result processing.

 <img src="../assets/images/API-workflow.png" alt="Use a service account and a driver to connect to the Firebolt API which returns a result." width="700">

+## **Prerequisites**
+To submit API queries, you need:

+1. **A Firebolt account** – [Sign up](https://go.firebolt.io/signup) if you do not have one.
+2. **A Firebolt service account** – Required for programmatic access.
+3. **A user associated with the service account** – The user must have the necessary permissions.
+4. **A Firebolt database and engine** – Queries must be run on a valid database using an active engine.
+5. **Choose a Firebolt supported driver** – This is the easiest way to get started.
+Refer to each driver's documentation for installation instructions.
+6. **Submit your first sql statement** – This will test connectivity and that your credentials are correct.

-## **Drivers**
+### **Drivers**
 Drivers are software components that facilitate communication between applications and databases.
 Use a Firebolt drivers for:

 - **Simplified API access** – Handles authentication and request formatting.
-- **Optimized performance** – Enables efficient data streaming and query execution.
+- **Optimized performance** – Enables efficient data streaming and sql statement execution.
 - **Secure authentication** – Uses service accounts for programmatic access.
 Firebolt provides multiple drivers and SDKs, including:

 * [Node.js SDK]({% link Guides/developing-with-firebolt/connecting-with-nodejs.md %}) &ndash; For JavaScript-based applications.